GSA/digitalgov.gov/content/events/2022/07/2022-07-29-2022-federal-plain-language-summit.md

 On August 24, 2022, the [Plain Language Community of Practice (CoP)](https://digital.gov/communities/plain-language/) will bring together federal employees to highlight plain language successes in many federal agencies at all stages of the communications journey.
 Speakers address debunking myths, meeting varying audience’s needs, managing the review process and stakeholders, and supporting plain language editors.

 ***The Summit will begin at 10:30 am, ET, and conclude at 3:45 pm, ET.
-There will be one 15-minute break at 12:15 pm, ET and one 10-minute break at 2:00 pm, ET.***
+There will be one 15-minute break at 12:15 pm, ET, and one 10-minute break at 2:00 pm, ET.***

 ## 2022 Plain Language Agenda